The Boardroom Reckoning

 3.0 (GenAI + Human in Control): Enterprise-grade AI accelerates comprehension and refactoring, while humans enforce guardrails, functional parity, and compliance.

-The distinguishing factor has shifted to speed with proof: dependency maps, functional documentation, test suites, and architectural clarity delivered in days vs. promised after years.
+The distinguishing factor is not speed alone.
+It’s proof — dependency maps, functional documentation, test suites, and architectural clarity delivered in days, not promised after years.
 That level of explainability is what boards demand.

 The Board’s New Non-Negotiables